PANDEYSANSKAR/Power-Bi-desktop-report/README.md

 • Build a relational data model
 • Create new calculated columns and DAX measures
 • Design an interactive report to analyze and visualize the data

+Also a hudge shoutout to udemy's Power BI desktop course .